madhavan181/SIMULATION-OF-AUTOCORRELATION-AND-PSD-USING-SCILAB-1/README.md

 __RESULT:__
-Thus the Simulation of Auto correlation is executed in Scilab and output is verified.
+Thus the Simulation of Auto correlation and PSD is executed in Scilab and output is verified.